 Why I do this work and why it matters to me personally

-But let me take you back to the beginning.
+So let me take you back to the beginning.

 The job I lost

-Just over a year before I started my own business, I was working for a small business whose owner had unexpectedly found herself running the people side of the company - a role her husband had held before he retired.
-She wasn't ready for it and she didn't want it.
-Instead of recognising how I could help her navigate this challenge, she felt threatened and let me go.
+Just over a year before I started my own business, I was working for a small company where the owner had unexpectedly found herself responsible for the people side of the business.
+It was a role her husband had always held before he retired.
+She had not planned for it and she did not want it.

-I wasn't angry; I was sad.
-I could see exactly what was happening and the cost it was imposing on her.
-A passionate founder, out of her depth on the people side, making decisions from fear rather than clarity.
-The team was suffering for it and so were her customers.
-When the people side breaks down, it always impacts the experience you deliver to those you're meant to serve.
+She was a passionate founder, suddenly out of her depth on the people side, making decisions from pressure and fear rather than clarity.
+The team felt it and so did her customers.
+When the people side breaks down, it always changes the experience you deliver to the people you are meant to serve.

 The moment everything changed